Explore Indonesia

 Kota

-Gunung Batur
+Gunung Batur Volcano

 Address: Bali

-The still-active Gunung Batur volcano, is known as Bali's second holiest mountain and symbolises the female element of the island, while the male element is symbolized in Gunung Agung, a neighbouring smaller volcano.
-A great place for hikers to stretch their legs, the walk up Mount Batur is not easy, but the views are spectacular and if you're lucky you might even spot a few monkeys along the way.
-There is a great lookout point for those who'd rather hire a car and drive to the old crater rim overlooking Lake Batur.
-The sunrise walks are recommended.
+The still-active Gunung Batur volcano is known as Bali's second holiest mountain and symbolises the female element of the island.
+The male element is symbolized in Gunung Agung, a neighbouring smaller volcano.
+The walk up Mount Batur is not easy, but the views are spectacular and if you're lucky you might even spot a few monkeys along the way.
+Gunung Batur rises from a volcanic crater which also contains a lake and the view of this otherworldly landscape from the crater rim is spectacular.
+Look out for the remanants of black lava flows on the western side of the mountain from this vantage.
+There is also a great lookout point for those who'd rather hire a car and drive to the old crater rim overlooking Lake Batur.

 Pura Besakih